oracle/docker-images/OracleDatabase/samples/README.md

 # customdb
 Example of how to create a database with user defined names.

+# customscripts
+Example of how to execute custom scripts on database setup/startup.

 # plugpdb
 Example of how to plug an existing PDB into a CDB inside the container.